Bluefissure/NAS_NetworkAccessService/README.md

     * iptables

-* The shell `nas.sh` will automatically download software needed, please do not install in advance.
+* The shell `nas.sh` will automatically download the softwares needed, please do not install in advance.

 ##Usage: